 By Linda Pashaj

 Guestrooms are the most valuable and profitable asset for most hotels, earning a substantial proportion of revenue and driving sales of ancillary services across the property.
-Taking a strategic and holistic approach to managing room inventory is, therefore, critical to optimizing a property’s financial performance.
+Taking a strategic and holistic approach to managing room inventory is critical to optimizing a property’s financial performance.

-In this guide, we share everything hoteliers need to know about taking control of room inventory, from pricing and distribution to best practices and software solutions.
+In this guide, we share everything hoteliers and hosts need to know about taking control of room inventory, from pricing and distribution to best practices and software solutions.

-Whether you operate a small or midsized hotel, an inn, a hostel, or another type of lodging, we’ll show you how to leverage your room inventory to drive more revenue and profits while keeping operating costs in check.
+Whether you operate a small or midsized hotel, inn, hostel, or another type of lodging business, we’ll show you how to leverage your room inventory to drive more revenue and profits while keeping operating costs in check.

 What is inventory management in the hotel industry?